+The CSDE's intentional alignment of the CTE State Plan with the Connecticut State Board of Education's Five-year Comprehensive Plan (2016-21) and the CT ESSA Plan provides coherence and leverages major education reforms in Connecticut.
 The CT ESSA Plan describes Connecticut's accountability system which incorporates 12 indicators.
 These indicators are valid for their purposes, reliable in their measurement, and are comparable statewide.
 All indicators use data from statewide, uniform data collection systems.
 These systems incorporate rigorous checks and validations and require district certification.
 External data sources are integrated from official and reliable data sources.
 The indicators were selected after extensive consultation with a wide variety of stakeholders over a two-three year period.
 Data are reported at the school and district level on an annual basis.